-65% of businesses that we polled aren’t very confident that they could survive a cyberattack.
-What can you do to be better prepared for a cyberattack against your business?
-Here are four cyber risk facts that can help your business recover from scary hacks and serious “bytes”.
+You may be wondering, what can you do to be better prepared for a cyber attack against your business?
+Here are a few important cyber risk facts that can help your business recover from scary hacks and serious “bytes”.

 You should back up all of your data regularly.

-Let’s say your business falls victim to ransomware which locks you out of your own data, and the hackers responsible are attempting to ransom it back to you.
-If you happened to back up all your information a day before the cyberattack, your business would be in a better position to pick itself back up while you deal with the ransom issue.
-However, if you last performed a backup one month ago, there’s a greater chance that you’ll be locked out of important data, making it much harder for your business to resume operations.
+However, if you last performed a backup one month ago, there’s a greater chance that you’ll be locked out of your system with no way to access important data, making it much harder for your business to resume operations.
 Ideally, your backed-up data is recent enough that you don’t even need to pay the ransom to get your locked data back.
-Instead, you can simply proceed with your backup version.

 All customer data needs to be protected, including non-financial info.

 Even though businesses may be more likely to protect customer data of a financial nature, the reality is that all customer data is worth protecting equally.
 This is because hackers don’t need financial information to seriously damage a person’s finances.
 A small customer database is still a hacker’s goldmine – in fact, according to Symantec’s 2019 Internet Security Threat report, a name or birthday can be worth up to $1.50 on the black market, while a passport or driver’s license number can be worth up to $35.

 We repeat, hackers don’t need financial information to seriously damage a person’s finances.